scaleflex/js-cloudimage-responsive/README.md

 it is recommended to prevent page layout jumping and to leverage visibility checking and thus lazy loading.

+To see the full cloudimage documentation [click here](https://docs.cloudimage.io/go/cloudimage-documentation)

 ## <a name="lazy_loading"></a> Lazy Loading

 Lazy loading is not included into js-cloudimage-responsive by default.